OliPi-Project/olipi-moode/README.md

 > **Note:** In `ui_playing`, navigation keys (`UP`, `DOWN`, `LEFT`, `RIGHT`) can replace optional media keys if they are not present.

----

-## 🔧 Configuration via tools menu in ui_playing
+## 🔧 Configuration via tools menu in Now Playing UI

 A small on-screen configuration menu allows you to change: